Academic & Professional Integrity

 d. knowledge of any classes you have taken or employment you have maintained while you were on leave.

 This detailed accounting of your treatment is required so that the Director can best advise our office as to whether you are up to the rigors associated with your return to graduate studies.
 The information provided by your physician/therapist is a confidential communication with Health Services and is not shared with our office.
 Your physician/therapist may fax this information to either Student Health Services at (314) 935-8515 for Danforth campus students or to (314) 362-0058 for students on the Medical campus.
 After the information is received, further consultation with your physician/therapist may be necessary before the Health Services Director can make an accurate recommendation.

 Please send your request for reinstatement consideration to our office, AND your physician’s/therapist’s detailed accounting of your treatment to the appropriate Health Services office.
 You must have clearance and a recommendation from Health Services for your return before our office can approve/deny your request for reinstatement.
 Our office will advise you of our reinstatement decision as soon as possible.

 New Child Leave

 Full-time graduate students in Arts & Sciences, including PhD students in Engineering, Business, and Social Work, may request a New Child Leave to assume care for a new child.
 They should maintain full-time student status.
-Students on new Child Leave are not expected to participate in mentored teaching or research experience for up to 8 weeks while they receive their normal stipend payments.
+Students on new Child Leave are not expected to participate in mentored teaching or research experience for up to 60 calendar days while they receive their current stipend support.
 Additional time off without receiving a stipend for up to a full semester will ordinarily be granted by the Graduate School if approved by the student’s Department.